WebDevBernard/AWS-Lambda-Project/README.md

 ## Disclaimer

-- This data is not 100% accurate, but is a good estimate of player count (especially when there is no official count from Blizzard).
+- This data is only an estimate of player count.
+It uses data from Raider.io API in lieu of an official count from Blizzard.
 What it does is it looks at the **total number of characters** that have completed a Mythic+ dungeon.
 The problem with this is many players often have multiple characters.
 The data can also continue to update even after the affix has ended for that week.
 This is why I delay the update until Friday.

 ## Learn more